Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Introduction

 \section{Introduction}

 The application of advanced statistical learning tools in causal inference has gained popularity in recent years, partly due to the fact that large datasets are becoming available at relatively lower costs (thanks to e.g.~electronic health records, social network data etc.).
 One of the increasingly common objectives of causal inference in many disciplines is to draw inferences about individual-level treatment effects, as opposed to inferring treatment effects on average across the entire population.
 The importance of inferring individual-level treatment effects lies in the fact that treatment effects are very often heterogeneous across units of analysis.
-Two such examples arise in precision medicine and personalized advertisement, where the ultimate goal is to make decisions at the level of an individual patient or user.
-For instance, patients with high cholesterol levels respond differently to statin prescriptions based on their demographics.
+Two such examples arise in precision medicine and personalized advertisement, where the ultimate goal is to make decisions at the level of an individual patient or user \citep{persmark, precmed}.
+For instance, patients with high cholesterol levels respond differently to statin prescriptions based on their clinical records.
 This level of analysis requires causal inference methods that can accurately predict the impact of treatment, as well as quantify its uncertainty, at a fine resolution.
-To this end, popular statistical learning algorithms that exhibit excellent predictive performance, such as tree ensembles, kernel methods and neural networks, can be exploited also, with due adjustments, in causal settings.
-This paper is therefore motivated by the growing number of non-parametric regression methods for modelling \emph{Individual Treatment Effects} (ITE) using large datasets to answer individual-level questions, and reviews some of the most popular ones laying down the underlying assumptions and pros/cons for each of them.
+To this end, popular statistical learning algorithms such as tree ensembles \citep{athey_2019, hahn_2020}, kernel methods \citep{vanderschaar_2017, vanderschaar_2018} or neural networks \citep{johansson_2016, shalit_2017}, that exhibit excellent performance in capturing complex non-linear relationships, can be exploited also in causal settings after due adjustments.
+This paper is therefore motivated by the growing number of non-parametric regression-adjustment methods for modelling \emph{Individual Treatment Effects} (ITE) using large datasets to answer individual-level causal questions, and reviews some of the most popular meta-algorithm frameworks that allow to do that, laying down the underlying assumptions and pros/cons for each of them.